 GeneCards Summary for HBG1 Gene

-HBG1 (Hemoglobin, Gamma A) is a Protein Coding gene.
-Diseases associated with HBG1 include fetal hemoglobin quantitative trait locus 1 and hereditary persistence of fetal hemoglobin - sickle cell disease.
-Among its related pathways are p70S6K Signaling and Hemostasis.
+HBG1 (Hemoglobin Subunit Gamma 1) is a Protein Coding gene.
+Diseases associated with HBG1 include fetal hemoglobin quantitative trait locus 1 and hereditary persistence of fetal hemoglobin-beta-thalassemia syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.
 GO annotations related to this gene include iron ion binding and oxygen binding.
 An important paralog of this gene is HBA2.

 UniProtKB/Swiss-Prot for HBG1 Gene

 Gamma chains make up the fetal hemoglobin F, in combination with alpha chains.